Archived Blog post

 Affiliation with the subculture is now able to be efficiently demonstrated through online connections using the visual language of the scene as a source of validation, independent of social behaviour and physical appearance.
 A proliferation of online stores servicing the alternative/Goth scene provides a ready source of visual identity through which patrons can then project globally recognisable representations of the subculture in both the virtual and physical world.

 Through Goth subcultures’ openness to a range of spectacular styles, sexual diversity, social networks, and extremes of appearance as evidenced on Pinterest (etc.), participants are enculturated to welcome society’s outsiders irrespective of musical tastes, political persuasions or other social stratifications.
-This predisposition for adaption appears to be fundamental to the longevity of the culture; the very differences and complexities which make up its visual styles in turn make it an accepting and convivial subculture in which experimentation and evolution is embraced.
+This predisposition for adaption appears to be fundamental to the longevity of the culture; the very differences and complexities which make up its visual styles in turn make it an accepting and convivial subculture in which experimentation and evolution are embraced.

 Hodkinson , P. (2011) Ageing in a spectacular ‘youth culture’: continuity, change and community amongst older Goths The British Journal of Sociology, Vol.62 (2), pp.262-282